Rabbi YY Jacobson

 By now, Reb Shmuel was done with the sharpening of the knife.
 The “holy preacher” began to panic.

-Finally, the Maggid confessed to some rather ugly and embarrassing transgressions.
-He admitted that in truth he was far from the great tzaddik that he portrayed himself to be.
-He was actually a disgraceful low life.
+Finally, the Maggid confessed to some rather embarrassing transgressions.
+He admitted that, in truth, he was far from the great tzaddik that he portrayed himself to be.
+He was actually morally disgraceful.

 Now, it was Rabbi Shmuel’s turn to preach: “How dare you admonish these beautiful, innocent and pure Jews, when you yourself are a despicable, immoral charlatan!
 How dare you cause such fine, lovely, well-intended Jews so much anguish.
 It is you who needs to transform his life; it is you who needs to repent for all of his transgressions.